 Please do not book a ride on your travel day.
 Travel dilemmas are not an exception to the cancellation policy.

-You are guaranteeing your arrival, and usage of the horse blocked out of the schedule, with your credit card.
+You are guaranteeing your arrival, and usage of the horse or yoga mat blocked out of the schedule, with your credit card.
 Calling to bluster and spout will not change this strict policy, and you wouldn’t want to miss out on the greatest adventure in the Colorado Rocky Mountains.